ICSV31AIchallenge/ICSV31-AI-Challenge/README.md

 - The types of drone defects include ***propeller defects*** (induced by cutting approximately 10% of a single propeller to generate abnormal vibrations) and ***motor defects*** (created by denting the motor cap using a vise to increase friction and hinder rotation).

 ![Figure4](figures/backgrounds.png)
-Figure 4: Faults of drone type B. (a) propeller cut, (b) dented motor cap (red circle indicates dented part)
+Figure 4: Defects of drone type B. (a) propeller cut, (b) dented motor cap (red circle indicates dented part)

 ### Dataset category